oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/bipreport/create-connections/create-connections.md

 - Completed all the previous labs

-##	Task	1: Create Connection using REST adapter
+##	Task	1: Create REST Connection using REST adapter
 Create a connection with the REST Adapter.

 1. In the left Navigation pane of OIC, Click ***Design*** &gt; ***Connections*** and Click ***Create***.
 2. In the *Create Connection* dialog, select the **REST** adapter.
-To find the adapter, enter `REST` in the search field.
+To find the adapter, enter *REST* in the search field.
 Click on the highlighted adapter.
 3. In the *Create Connection* dialog, enter the following information and click on ***Create***:

     | **Field**        | **Value**          |